hmqcnoesy/booknotes/Web/Matts Semicolons.md

 an HTML document.
 The `getElementById()` method is used extensively when interacting with document content.
-It does exactly what it sounds like: gets a handle on one specific element in the HTML document, whose `id` attribute value matches the value passed into the method.
-The return value of the method is an element object which itself has members, such as the
+It does exactly what it sounds like: *returns* an object representing the element in the HTML document whose `id` attribute value matches the value passed into the method.
+The element object returned by `getElementById` has members, such as the
 `innerHTML` property which can be set, dynamically changing the content of the
 element: